-This article shows you how to view service health notifications using the Azure portal.
+View service health notifications by using the Azure portal

-Service health notifications allow you to view service health messages published by the Azure team that may be affecting the resources under your subscription.
-These notifications are a sub-class of activity log events and can also be found on the activity log blade.
-Service health notifications can be informational or actionable depending on the class.
+Service health notifications are published by Azure, and contain information about the resources under your subscription.
+These notifications are a sub-class of activity log events, and can also be found in the activity log.
+Service health notifications can be informational or actionable, depending on the class.

-There are five classes of service health notifications:
+There are various classes of service health notifications:

-- Action Required: From time to time we may notice something unusual happen on your account.
-We may need to work with you to remedy this.
-We will send you a notification either detailing the actions you will need to take or with details on how to contact Azure engineering or support.
+- Action required: Azure might notice something unusual happen on your account, and work with you to remedy this.
+Azure sends you a notification, either detailing the actions you need to take or how to contact Azure engineering or support.

-- Assisted Recovery: An event has occurred and engineers have confirmed that you are still experiencing impact.
-Engineering will need to work with you directly to bring your services to restoration.
+- Assisted recovery: An event has occurred and engineers have confirmed that you are still experiencing impact.
+Azure engineering needs to work with you directly to restore your services to full health.

-- Incident: A service impacting event is currently affecting one or more of the resources in your subscription.
+- Incident: An event that impacts service is currently affecting one or more of the resources in your subscription.

-- Maintenance: This is a notification informing you of a planned maintenance activity that may impact one or more of the resources under your subscription.
+- Maintenance: A planned maintenance activity that might impact one or more of the resources under your subscription.

-- Security: Urgent security related information regarding your solution(s) running on Azure.
+- Security: Urgent security-related information regarding your solutions that run on Azure.

-Each service health notification will carry details on the scope and impact to your resources.
-Details will include:
+Each service health notification includes details on the scope and impact to your resources.
+Details include: